 Content: Themes central to Japanese literature.
-English translations mainly of 20th-century fiction.
+English translations of fiction from all periods: from Heian court texts to postmodern novels.
 Lectures, discussions, student essays, and supplementary background readings on broader social, cultural, and historical contexts of Japanese literature.
 Taught in English; no background in Japanese language or literature required.